Ratan Tata: Board memberships and affiliations

 Ratan Tata was the interim chairman of Tata Sons.
-He headed the main two Tata trusts, Sir Dorabji Tata and Allied Trusts and Sir Ratan Tata Trust and their allied trusts, with a combined stake of 66% in Tata Sons, Tata group's holding company.
+He headed the main two Tata trusts, Sir Dorabji Tata and Allied Trusts and Sir Ratan Tata Trust and their allied trusts, with a combined stake of 66% in Tata Sons, the Tata group's holding company.

-He served in various capacities in organisations in India and abroad.
-He was a member of Prime Minister's 'Council on Trade and Industry' and the 'National Manufacturing Competitiveness Council'.
+He served in various capacities in organizations in India and abroad.
+He was a member of Prime Minister's 'Council on Trade and Industry' and the 'National Manufacturing Competitiveness Council.'
 He was on the jury panel of Pritzker Architecture Prize – considered to be one of the world's premier architecture prizes.

 Over the years, Tata had served on the Cornell University Board of Trustees, personally advising the school's administration in matters of international involvement, particularly regarding projects connected to India.
 More broadly, Tata had served on the board's Academic Affairs, Student Life, and Development Committees.
 In 2013 he was named Cornell Entrepreneur of the Year.

-He was a director on the boards of Alcoa Inc., Mondelez International and Board of Governors of the East–West Center.
+He was a director on the boards of Alcoa Inc., Mondelez International and the Board of Governors of the East–West Center.
 He was also a member of the board of trustees of University of Southern California, Harvard Business School Board of Dean's Advisors, X Prize and Cornell University.
 He was a member on the board of International Advisory Council at Bocconi University.

 He was on the advisory board of Hakluyt & Co, an international consultancy company.

 In 2013, he was appointed to the board of trustees of the Carnegie Endowment for International Peace.

 In February 2015, Ratan took an advisory role at Kalari Capital, a venture capital firm founded by Vani Kola.

 In October 2016, Tata Sons removed Cyrus Mistry as its chairman, nearly 4 years after he took over the reins of the over $100 billion conglomerate, Ratan Tata made a comeback, taking over the company's interim boss for 4 months.
 On 12 January 2017, Natarajan Chandrasekaran was named as the chairman of Tata Sons, a role he assumed in February 2017.

 Personal life and death

 Tata never married and had no children.
 In 2011, he stated, "I came close to getting married four times and each time I backed off in fear or for one reason or another."

 Tata was admitted to Breach Candy Hospital in critical condition and was under intensive care.
 He died there at 23:30 IST on 9 October 2024, at the age of 86 due to age-related issues.
 Following his death, the Government of Maharashtra and the Government of Jharkhand announced a day of mourning.

 On 10 October, Tata was given a state funeral.
 His last rites were conducted at the Parsi crematorium at Worli.
 He was accorded with military and 21-gun salute during his final rites.
 The Mumbai Police delivered a ceremonial guard of honour and his body was wrapped in the Indian flag.
-Even after death, Tata donated ₹10000 crore in his will which includes his mentee Shantanu Naidu.
+Upon his death, Tata donated ₹10000 crore through his will which included his mentee Shantanu Naidu.